Cotalker/documentation/docs/documentation/admin/survey/survey_overview.md

 <div className="alert alert--secondary">

 ### B. Access {#access}
 _User access to surveys can be configured through three types of filters: groups, user access roles, and elements associated with channels.
-They can be used in conjunction to limit which users can access a survey.
-[See the diagram below](#example)._
+They can be used in conjunction to limit which users can access a survey. [**See the diagram below to see how access settings work**](#example)._

 <img alt="access" className="img_sizing item shadow--tl" src={useBaseUrl('img/admin_surveys_overview_06.png')} />
 <br/>